StongKing/social-exposure/README.md

 python dynamic_integer_allcore_weight.py
 ```

-This script implements the sequential analysis for the urban-core datasets and is used for the corresponding cross-city/category analyses.
+This script implements the sequential model for the urban-core datasets and supports the corresponding cross-city and POI-category analyses.

-The principal model settings, including the city, POI category, optimization parameters, and input directories, are specified near the beginning of these scripts and can be modified when reproducing a particular analysis.
+These optimization scripts are provided primarily to illustrate the implementation of the proposed models.
 #### 3. Reproduce the figures

 After the required public plotting inputs or regenerated preprocessing outputs are available in the working directory, the manuscript figures can be reproduced using the corresponding scripts.